shaharyaryousuf/openshift-install-4/README.md

 - [OpenShift Documentation: Installing a cluster on bare metal](https://docs.openshift.com/container-platform/4.2/installing/installing_bare_metal/installing-bare-metal.html)

 # Pre-requisites
-## Bare metal specs
-The machine we used to perform the installation is a Dell PowerEdge R715 rackserver, with the following specs:
-- 64GB Memory, DDR3, 1333MHz (16x4GB Dual Ranked RDIMMs)
-- 2x AMD Opteron 6128, 8 Cores, 2.00GHz, 8x512K L2 Cache, 115W TDP
-- 4 x 500GB, SATA, 2.5-in, 7.2K RPM Hard Drive (Hot Plug)
-- Two Dual Port Embedded Broadcom NetXtreme II 5709 Gigabit Ethernet NIC with TOE & iSCSI

 ## VMWare ESXi
-The installation was tested on VMware ESXi 6.5.0 (Dell-ESXi-6.5.0-4564106-A00 (Dell))
+The installation was tested on VMware ESXi 6.5.0

 # Solution Overview
 The conceptual architecture of our single machine OpenShift cluster is depicted below: